Political repression in South Korea

-Political repression in South Korea refers to the physical or psychological maltreatment, including different levels of threats suffered by individuals or groups in South Korea for different kinds of political reasons.
+Political repression in South Korea refers to the physical or psychological maltreatment, including different levels of threats suffered by individuals or groups in South Korea for different kinds of political reasons throughout the country's history.

 The origins can be traced back to the tyranny of emperors in the early times during the Joseon Period, especially the notorious despot named Yeonsangun.
 And then the break-out of the Korean War brought inestimably huge repression on the populace for the following period.
 After that, Syngman Rhee, as an anti—communist, conducted severe political repression against some perceived opposition and was also guilty of embezzlement of millions of dollars and electoral corruption, which eventually triggered the April Revolution.
-It culminated in the 1970s, known as the "Dark age for democracy" in Korea when Park Chung-hee tried to prolong his rule and strengthen his power by deliberately rigging election results and changing relevant legislation.
+It culminated in the 1970s, known as the "Dark age for democracy" in Korea when Park Chung Hee tried to prolong his rule and strengthen his power by deliberately rigging election results and changing relevant legislation.
 Following that came the Bu-Ma Democratic Protest and Gwangju Uprising.
 And it continued to exist as a consequence of the reveal of Park Geun-hye's political scandal, when she turned out to have a large reliance on her cronyism.

 In terms of online daily life, South Korea has set severe limitations on Internet by establishing substantial and complicated Internet censorship.
 It blocks the accessibility to information from foreign websites and keeps an eye on domestic critical arguments and anti-action.
 Whist, "endless" protests and demonstrations under repression also reflect the political democracy in this country to some extent.